vectordotdev/vector/website/highlights/2020-01-12-use-comma-delim-server-list-instead-of-an-array.md

 pr_numbers: [1502]
 release: "0.7.0"
 importance: "low"
-tags: ["type: upgrade guide","domain: sinks","sink: kafka"]
+tags: ["type: breaking change","domain: sinks","sink: kafka"]
 ---

 The `kafka` sink field `bootstrap_servers` has been changed from an array to a